AndiKod/Calepin/readme.md

 - `s sync` or `s toGit "message txt"` to save/push
 - `s fromGit` to pull the most recent version
 - `s --help` for docs and commands lists

+All commands can be used from inside Vim, preceded by `:!`

 TODO: Looking into custom routes and folder-based content routing